 A loyalty program should never be an afterthought.
 It should be a natural component of your site that effortlessly enhances your brand identity.
 Whether you’re new to the loyalty game or not, be sure to always take a step back to assess if your loyalty program seems like a natural feature of your site.
 Is it easy to locate?
 Does it show off what makes you unique?
 Is it memorable?

 With LoyaltyLion, you can now build a fully on-brand, integrated loyalty page.
 Not only will this ensure that your loyalty program is entirely unique, but it will also give you a specific destination where you can point people directly to your loyalty offering.
 In this post, we take a closer look at how some brands are making use of their loyalty page and making it a seamless part of their site.
-They are:
+We will look at the loyalty program example for:

 Waterdrop has paid careful attention to their loyalty page.
 The look and feel of the page is synonymous with the website’s overall branding.
 The colours are fresh, the imagery is light and the language evokes a feeling of inclusivity.
 Overall, it feels like a natural part of the on-site experience.